 Altogether these data indicate farmworker housing needs to be affordable to extremely low and very low income households.
 Housing configurations for families and group living situations are needed.
 Farmworker housing needs to be located near schools and employment opportunities for spouses.
-Also, the data indicates a need for the dissemination of fair housing materials with being made available in Spanish, and proactive outreach to the farmworker community.
+Also, the data indicates a need for

+Source: Farmworkers in California: A Brief Introduction, Latino Caucus, October 2013. the dissemination of fair housing materials with being made available in Spanish, and proactive outreach to the farmworker community.
 There are two general categories of farmworker housing: